-2.10 CONTRACTOR WZTM ROAD COMPLIANCE AUDIT
+2.9 CONTRACTOR TTM ROAD COMPLIANCE AUDIT

 The Contractor is responsible for developing their own compliance auditing schedule, which is to be included in the submitted TMP.
 Consent to implement will not be provided if the supplied TMP does not contain a contractor's auditing schedule.
-The ordering up of, and payment for, all Contractor WZTM Road Compliance Audits as per the TMP is the Contractor's responsibility.
+The ordering up of, and payment for, all Contractor TTM Road Compliance Audits as per the TMP is the Contractor's responsibility.

-2.11 AMENDMENTS TO TRAFFIC MANAGEMENT PLANS - HOLD POINT
+2.10 AMENDMENTS TO TRAFFIC MANAGEMENT PLANS - HOLD POINT

-This clause does not refer to amendments to TMPs arising as consequence of audits.

-Modify the Traffic Management Plan during the works to suit site conditions if required or requested by the nominated Departmental Contact Officer.
+This clause does not refer to amendments to TMPs and/or TGSs arising as consequence of audits.
+Modify the Traffic Management Plan during the works to suit site conditions if required or requested by the nominated Superintendent's Representative.
+Modify the Traffic Guidance Schemes during the works to suit site conditions if required or requested by the nominated Superintendent's Representative.
 Modify the Risk Assessment to ensure it is relevant to the modified TMP.

-Changes made to the TMP must be clearly marked in the amended TMP.
+Changes made to the TMP, TGSs and Risk Assessment must be clearly marked in the amended documents with revision management as per Document Control sub-clause in TMP clause in this work section.